 The text of this presentation has been edited to indicate changes made when it was delivered.

-The SRT study to be considered at the TTC meeting on August 30 is available online here.
+The SRT study is to be considered at the TTC meeting on August 30.
 There are three documents in all:

 - The Final Report

-- The covering TTC report summarizing the main issues and recommendations
+- The covering Board Report summarizing the main issues and recommendations

 I am not going to attempt to duplicate this material here and recommend that readers review the documents for detailed background to this issue.
 Continue reading